 The Bottom Line

 Exit interviews can give you that solid look in the mirror your business needs.
 Losing talent is one of the top issues for all businesses, whether you are in the Fortune 100 or have 3 people on staff.
 Preventing any loss of talent, and improving what you already have, with exit interview information can be a critical money and time saver for your small business.
-And don’t forget to check out Gusto, our recommended payroll provider for small business.
+And don’t forget to check out Indeed, our recommended job board, for filling your empty position quickly.
+Click here for a free $50 credit.